 First, we need to discuss how to even apply these metrics for the team-level.
 On the face of it, should be quite trivial because this is familiar ground – The Team Backlog and Iteration Backlog are pretty familiar to the Product Backlog and Sprint Backlog.
 And yet a good question raised by Travis Birch in a Linkedin thread about this is “Where in the workflow of these items do we start to measure cycle time and include the item in WIP?”.

-In general, in the SAFe team level most work is represented by User Stories that are a breakdown of a Feature from the Program Backlog / Program Kanban.
+In general, at the SAFe team level most work is represented by User Stories that are a breakdown of a Feature from the Program Backlog / Program Kanban.
 These User Stories start their life on the Team Backlog as the story is identified during feature breakdown.
 I would typically consider the item started once the team starts to refine the story in prep for an actual iteration.
 This means that story identification and high-level assignment to Iterations during PI Planning isn’t considered actively working on the User Story yet.
-Same would apply to other items in the Team Backlog.
+The same would apply to other items in the Team Backlog.

 When should we consider items in the team level Kanban board finished and out of WIP and stop the clock on cycle time?
 At the moment they are Done according to the team-level definition of Done.
 Typically – once they finish fixing whatever problems they find in story-level testing and the story is accepted.
-At this point these Stories sit and wait for their friends in the feature to join them and only then does the Feature move along. but from the Story-level perspective, their workflow is already finished.
+At this point, these Stories sit and wait for their friends in the feature to join them, and only then does the Feature move along. but from the Story-level perspective, their workflow is already finished.

 So now that we’ve mapped the metrics to the team-level how can these flow metrics be used to improve the Scrum events used in SAFe’s team level?
 This is one of the key learning objectives in the Professional Scrum with Kanban class.
 In a follow-up discussion with some of the Professional Scrum Trainers who attended one of these classes, we came up with a matrix mapping the metrics to the events. (credit Maarten Kossen)